wavemaker/docs/docs/guide/migrated-docs/customizing-post-authentication-handlers.md

 ---
-title: "Customizing Post Authentication Handlers"
+title: Customizing Post Authentication Handlers
-id: "customizing-post-authentication-handlers"
+id: customizing-post-authentication-handlers
+last_update: { author: "WaveMaker" }
 ---
 In a Security enabled WaveMaker app, post-authentication the following actions are performed.

 1. The Default Success Handler, which includes generation of CSRF token, storing the session context, etc., gets invoked.